We may earn money or products from the companies mentioned in this post.

 For example, take Jennifer’s story.

-Consider my friend, Daisy’s story.
+Or consider my friend, Daisy’s story.

 A dream often starts with an idea.
 I am at the beginning of my dream story and I have been here before.
 I am finding new ways to work through my frustrations and lack of motivation.
 Sometimes that means just sipping from a favorite mug with an inspirational quote: